AuthorZiXi/AuthorZiXi/README.md

 [Organization Page](https://github.com/FavouriteSeasons)

-🔭 I will use my vacation time to research and develop an ADV engine (Orange Visual Presenter, or Ovp, is included in the Ovp-project).
+🔭 I will use my vacation time to research and develop an ADV engine (Orange Visual Presenter, abbreviated Ovp, is part of the Ovp project).

 ⏱️ I think the next project should be a long time away.
 Thank you for your long wait.